Cheetahs (rugby union): Franchise history

 The Cheetahs played their first game on 10 February, proving they are fighting fit, but were not good enough on the day for the South African Bulls, losing their first official match in Bloemfontein 18 points to 30.
 The Cheetahs won their first Super 14 game in week two, defeating the Sharks in a thrilling match seeing the Cheetahs win by a single point, 27 to 26.
 Entering round four of the 2006 season, the Cheetahs were facing the table leaders, the Hurricanes.
 In a surprise result, the Cheetahs beat the table leaders, thus winning their first home game and proving they deserve to be in the Super 14.

 The Cheetahs finally broke their drought in overseas matches with an upset over the New South Wales Waratahs on 19 March 2011.

 Following SANZAAR's decision to reduce the number of teams for 2018, the South African Rugby Union announced that the Cheetahs would be one of the teams cut from the 2018 competition.
-Instead, the Cheetahs joined the previously-northern hemispherean Pro14 competition prior to the 2017–18 season.
+Instead, the Cheetahs joined the previously Northern Hemisphere-exclusive Pro14 competition prior to the 2017–18 season.

 The Cheetahs were unable to compete in the 2020–21 Pro14 due to COVID-19 pandemic travel restrictions.
 Instead, the team played the Super Rugby Unlocked in late 2020 and the Preparation Series in early 2021.
 However, the Cheetahs were not invited into the Pro14 Rainbow Cup.
 The Pro14 was rebranded as the United Rugby Championship for the 2021–22, and the team was not selected to enter it.